OntoUML/ontouml-models/scripts/process-new-model-submission.md

 Ontology generation precedes Turtle distribution metadata generation.
 The distribution-specific metadata files are generated before `metadata.ttl` so that the model-level metadata can aggregate the distribution IRIs discovered from all `metadata-*.ttl` sidecars.

 After the helper succeeds, the workflow runs `python scripts/generate_catalog_file.py .`, then stages and commits changes.
 The local helper does not synchronize root `catalog.ttl` itself.

+The initial `--fix` step can rewrite `metadata.yaml`, removing comments and changing hand-formatted spacing.
+Its normalized source is inside the model folder staged by the workflow and can therefore appear in the bot commit alongside generated files.
+Review that source diff as well as the generated artifacts.
+The standalone helper's `--no-fix-metadata-yaml` option disables automatic YAML fixing; the workflow does not expose that option.

 ## Ontology generation and warnings